AndreBtt/Computsal-API/api/components/match/MATCH.md

         ]
     }
 ```
+* The match which has the "next_match_id" value will be deleted
 * http StatusCreated (201) will be sent if the player's score has been created correctly

 ## Update a previous match